EDUCBA Logo

 • Data Manipulation Language (DML): Store and play with the data in those structures.

-• Data Control Language (DCL): Decide who can play with the structure as well as the data.
+• Data Control Language (DCL): Decide who can play with the structure and the data.

 • Data Query Language (DQL): Query the database for results and data mining.